-Dimensional modeling provides greater flexibility because it allows data to be easily added or removed from the warehouse without impacting the existing schema.
+Dimensional modeling provides greater flexibility, allowing data to be easily added or removed from the warehouse without impacting the existing schema.
 This means that organizations can quickly respond to changes in their business needs and adapt their data warehouse accordingly.

 Dimensional modeling is user-friendly because it organizes data in a way that is easy to understand and use.
-This makes it easier for users to access the data they need and analyze it.
+This makes it easier for users to access and analyze the necessary data.

-Dimensional modeling is scalable because it allows organizations to add new dimensions or facts to the data warehouse as needed.
-This means that organizations can expand their data warehouse to meet growing data demands without having to redesign the entire schema.
+Dimensional modeling is scalable because it allows organizations to add new dimensions or facts to the data warehouse.
+This means organizations can expand their data warehouse to meet growing data demands without redesigning the entire schema.

-Data modeling provides a clear and structured documentation of an organization’s data.
-It helps to ensure accuracy, consistency, and reliability of the data, while also identifying potential issues.
+Data modeling provides clear and structured documentation of an organization’s data.
+It helps to ensure the accuracy, consistency, and reliability of the data while also identifying potential issues.
 Additionally, data modeling can improve communication between different stakeholders, leading to better decision-making and business outcomes.